Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 Main features of the Wikipedia application

-Albeit nothing can beat and match your own experience with an application, you still need to know what you’re getting on the tablet.
-So, let’s summarize just what can Wikipedia on Windows 8 or Windows RT and Windows 10 do for you:
+Although nothing can beat and match your experience with an application, you still need to know what you’re getting on the tablet.
+So, let’s summarize just what can Wikipedia on Windows RT and Windows 10 do for you:

 - Search – the app integrates almost unseemingly inside Windows 8 and Windows 10 and allows you to search either from the Wikipedia application or actually right from the Windows 8 global search widget.

 - Share – if you’ve used Wikipedia on Android and iOS, then you know you can share Wikipedia articles on social media or email.
 But the new sharing system in Windows 8 and Windows 10 really makes that a pleasure.

 - Snap – snap is like minimizing an application in a previous Windows version, only that the Wikipedia applications automatically flips to a single-column view.
 Imagine working on a history project and having the Wikipedia app in your sidebar.
 Absolutely terrific.